-Stereo Camera with a CUDA processing pipeline for realtime DoF synthesis.
-Sawhney et al. proposed a hybrid stereo camera for synthesis of very high resolution stereoscopic image sequences [15].
-Li et al. also proposed a hybrid camera for motion deblurring and depth map super-resolution [10].
-Our configurations, however, have many more advantages.
+We first construct a hybrid stereo camera for recovering highresolution disparity map in real-time.
+Our system uses the Pointgrey Flea2 camera pair to produce one high-resolution color video stream and one low-resolution gray-scale video stream.
+We synchronize frame capture to within $125\mu s$ by using the Pointgrey camera synchronization package.
+A unique feature of our stereo camera is the coupling of a high-resolution color camera with a low-resolution gray-scale camera.
+Such configurations have many advantages.
 First and foremost, it provides a multi-resolution stereo matching solution that can achieve real-time performance (Section 3).
 Second, the lower bandwidth requirement also allows our system to be implemented for less expense on a greater number of platforms.
 Stereo systems that stream two videos at 15 fps and 640 × 480 resolution can produce up to 27.6 MB of data per second.
-By comparison, our hybridresolution stereo camera only produces slightly more than half that rate of data.
+By comparison, our hybrid-resolution stereo camera only produces slightly more than half that rate of data.
 Although our current implementation uses Firewire cameras, the low bandwidth demands of our solution make it possible to use a less expensive and more common alternative like USB 2.0, even for streaming higher resolutions such as 1024 × 768.
-Finally, compared to offthe-shelf stereo cameras such as Pointgrey's Bumblebee, our system has several advantages in terms of image quality, cost, and flexibility.
+Finally, compared to off-the-shelf stereo cameras such as Pointgrey's Bumblebee, our system has several advantages in terms of image quality, cost, and flexibility.
 For example, the form factor of the Bumblebee forces its lenses to be small and it produces image with severe radial distortion.
 Our system is also less expensive (\$1500 vs. \$4000), and our setup allows us to dynamically adjust the camera baseline to best fit different types of scenes unlike the Bumblebee.
-We calibrate the stereo pair using a planar checker board pattern the algorithm outlined by Zhang [28].
+We calibrate the stereo pair using a planar checker board pattern the algorithm outlined by Zhang [24].
 It is not necessary, however, that the calibration be absolutely accurate as the disparity map is recovered from a severely downsampled image pair.
 Our experiments have shown that disparity map recovery using belief propagation on the low-resolution image pair is not affected by slight changes in the camera pair geometry.
 The intensity calibration on the camera pair is performed prior to capture via histogram equalization.
 The mappings for these processes are retained and applied to each incoming frame prior to stereo matching.